devopsdojoconsortium/dojoconsortium.org/content/en/docs/cd/dora-recommendations.md

 ---
-title: 24 Capabilities to Drive Improvement
+title: "24 Capabilities to Drive Improvement"
-linkTitle: DORA Recommendations
+linkTitle: "DORA Recommendations"
-weight: 9
+weight: 5
+description: >
+  Research-backed practices from the State of DevOps reports and DORA metrics
-tags:
+tags: ["CD", "Metrics", "Research"]
-  - CD
 ---

 > "Our research has uncovered 24 key capabilities that drive improvements in software delivery performance in a statistically significant way.
 Our book details these findings."